 When it comes to their complexion, most people want a smooth surface that is free of unsightly pigmentation spots or marks.
 With the constant exposure to damaging UV rays here, it is no wonder that aesthetic companies have been upping their game when it comes to acne scar treatment in Singapore.
-You can even find over-the-counter products that claim to lighten them.
+You can even find over-the-counter products that claim to lighten them in the comfort of your own home.

 But what happens if these topical products do not work in your favour?
 After all, the issue that you may be facing could be far too severe for any of them to resolve.
-To figure out why they rarely ever seem to work, you need to begin by understanding what they are.
+To figure out why they rarely ever seem to work, you need to begin by understanding what they are, how they are formed and which types of it are you battling with to determine the best method to rid them effectively.
 There is more than one type of them — in fact, there are at least five common ones that you might also have.
-Read on to find out all you need to know about them.
+Read on to find out all you need to know in the journey of ridding unwanted acne scars.

 Factors Behind Acne Scar Formation